I, like so many of you, love a good cup of coffee first thing in the morning. It’s deeply ingrained into my daily routine; it’s how I wake up.

 Luckily, there are so many water filters out there now that will truly purify your water source.
 I love my Berkey for its affordability and ability to filter out a variety of toxins.

 For a more in-depth look at the numerous types of water filters out on the market, take a look at this Wellness Mama post.

 Once you’ve filled your pot with the purest version of your water, you don’t want your organic beans to be filtered through a bleached coffee filter.
 Since paper is bleached using chlorine, a regular coffee filter leaches a good amount of chemical residue from the bleaching process into your coffee as well.

 So buy unbleached coffee filters, they can be found in most grocery stores.
 Even better yet, save some trees and invest in a reusable coffee filter.
 Just make sure it is made from organic materials that have not been treated with pesticides.

 Now, I don’t think I’ve ever met a coffeepot that consisted of a carafe that was anything other than glass.
 And glass is not a material that is known to leach chemicals.
 That said, I also have not seen a pot that wasn’t topped off with a plastic lid.

 Here’s where the issue lies.
 Hot coffee being pumped into vinyl tubes and down through a plastic opening is going to leach some bpa and phthalates into your beverage.

 Again, there are some great options here for plastic-free coffeepots.
-I use this percolator, which is stainless steel all throughout.
+I use a percolator that is stainless steel throughout.
 Another great option is a good old-fashioned french press.
-Or try this awesome new style of all-glass coffeemakers, the chemex.
+Or try an awesome new style of all-glass coffeemakers, the Chemex.

 Avoid the Keurig